 Shiny Cowbirds are abundant in South America and the Caribbean and are slowly expanding their range in the U.S..
 Partners in Flight rates the species a 7 out of 20 on the Continental Concern Score, indicating a species of low conservation concern.
 Both deforestation and suburbanization may increase habitat for Shiny Cowbirds.
 They thrive in agricultural areas with planted grains and livestock, gathering at feedlots to eat spilled feed.
 Shiny Cowbirds are brood parasites and could reduce populations of species of conservation concern in the mainland United States as they expand their range—as has happened in Puerto Rico with the Yellow-shouldered Blackbird and Puerto Rican Vireo.Back to top

 Lowther, Peter E. and William Post.
-1999.
+(1999).
 Shiny Cowbird (Molothrus bonariensis), version 2.0.
 In The Birds of North America (P. G. Rodewald, editor).
 Cornell Lab of Ornithology, Ithaca, New York, USA.

-Partners in Flight.
-2017.
-Avian Conservation Assessment Database.
-2017.
+Partners in Flight (2019).
+Avian Conservation Assessment Database, version 2019.

-Sibley, David Allen.
-2014.
-The Sibley guide to birds, second edition.
-Alfred A Knopf, New York.
+Sibley, D. A. (2014).
+The Sibley Guide to Birds, second edition.
+Alfred A. Knopf, New York, NY, USA.